Ryohan-JS/Renting-System-Programming-Project/README.md

 Features:

-Booking System: Allows tenants to browse, select, and book available units, with real-time updates.
+• Booking System: Allows tenants to browse, select, and book available units with real-time updates.
-Rent Payment Tracking: Digitized rent payments, bill generation, and payment history tracking to reduce manual errors.
+• Rent Payment Tracking: Digitized rent payments, bill generation, and payment history tracking to reduce manual errors.

 How it works: User will choose between renting a room, checking out/extending, or view available rooms then they will be able choose what kind of room they want and check out whenever they want.